OpenNebula/docs/source/operation/vm_management/vm_instances.rst

     $ onevm snapshot-revert 4 0 --verbose
     VM 4: snapshot reverted

+.. warning:: **For KVM only**.
 Please take into consideration the following limitations:

--  **The snapshots are lost if any life-cycle operation is performed, e.g. a suspend, migrate, delete request.**
+    -  The snapshots are lost if any life-cycle operation is performed, e.g. a suspend, migrate, delete request.
--  KVM: Snapshots are only available if all the VM disks use the :ref:`qcow2 driver <img_template>`.
+    -  Snapshots are only available if all the VM disks use the :ref:`qcow2 driver <img_template>`.

 |image4|